Burak Oktenli

 Rover Testbed Platform

 Authority-governed rover implementing the full 8-stage SATA-HMAA-CARA pipeline on a 37-component dual-compute platform (RPi5 + ESP32).
-350 simulation runs, 7 fault scenarios, zero unsafe actions.
+350 simulation runs, 7 fault scenarios, no observed unsafe authority transitions.
 DOI: 10.5281/zenodo.19143190.

 BLADE-EDGE Governance Node